|

 an unparalleled, mid-century period of dramatic brilliance remains precisely

+that.
+Unparalleled.
 A real pro is a real man, all he needs is an old backcloth behind him and he

 can hold them on his own for half an hour.
 He's like the general run of people,

+only he's a lot more like them than they are themselves, if you understand me.'
 The words are Billy Rice's, and yet they apply as much to John — more like us

 than we are ourselves, if you understand me — as to any music-hall comedian.
+'Oh, heavens, how I long for a little ordinary human enthusiasm.
+Just

 enthusiasm — that's all.
 I want to hear a warm, thrilling voice cry out

+"Hallelujah!
+Hallelujah.
+I'm alive!"'
 It is, if you like, the final irony that John's governing love was for a

 country which is, to say the least, distrustful of those who seem to be both